picoral/pit-un-2022/learning-diary-prompts.md

 ## Week 4 and 5

-* What are the challenges you predict you will face related to the water level pool classification problem you will be working on for the next 4 weeks?
+* What are the challenges you predict you will face related to the water level pool classification problem you will be working?
 * What skills do you already have to solve the problem?
 * What skills will you have to learn to solve the problem?

+## Week 6

+* What approaches are you thinking of taking to your specific project (water pool OR bird count)?
+* What strategies are you using for collaborating with your partner?